CAA Elections for Five Academic Members

 Audiology Slate | Speech-Language Pathology Slate | Election Results

-The election to fill one academic audiologist vacancy on the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) will be open soon!
-All new terms will begin on January 1, 2014.
+The CAA Nominating Committee announces the slates of candidates to fill five academic vacancies (3 in audiology and 2 in speech-language pathology) on the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) for terms beginning on January 1, 2016.

 Slates of Academic Nominees

 All applicants for CAA positions were asked to write a brief statement describing the expertise that they would bring to the CAA, if elected.
 The slates are presented below with the candidates' responses to this request, listed in alphabetical order by candidate.

 Radhika Aravamudhan, PhD